CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1-v2.md

     ![](../media/aisimg10.png)

-11. In the LabVM, open File Explorer, navigate to the below-mentioned path, right-click on the `secrets.env` file, and select open with  **Visual Studio Code**.
+11. In the LabVM, open File Explorer, navigate to the below-mentioned path, right-click on the `secrets.env` file, and select **Open with Code**.

     ```
     C:\LabFiles\OpenAIWorkshop\scenarios\incubations\copilot\ChatGPT